 |Coins||1 gr, 2 gr, 5 gr, 10 gr, 20 gr, 50 gr, 1 zł, 2 zł, 5 zł|

-Zakopane is one of the most popular Poland tourist attractions.
-We at Poland Travel Expert think it is definitely worth a visit and should be on everyone’s bucket list who visit southern Poland.
+Zakopane is one of the most popular Polish tourist attractions.
+We at Poland Travel Expert think it is worth a visit and should be on everyone’s bucket list to visit southern Poland.

-We hope this post has encouraged you to visit Zakopane Poland in any season and enjoy all the area has to offer.
+We hope this post has encouraged you to visit Zakopane Poland in any season and enjoy all the area offers.
 There are so many wonderful things to do in Zakopane Poland.

 Poland Travel Expert is your ultimate guide to all things Poland.
 Your next trip to Poland will not be complete without our detailed Poland guides, Poland itineraries and Poland travel tips.